Is it worth buying a GoPro for Travel?… Questions Answered & Product Review

 February 16, 2018

-I’ve styled the post as a Q&A, going through some of the questions people might have about GoPro’s and owning one.
-If there’s any extra questions you want to ask, pop them in the comments and I can add them on.
+I’ve styled the post as a Q&A, so you can go through and find the answers to any questions you might have about GoPro’s and owning one, and if there’s any extra questions you want to ask, pop them in the comments and I can add them on.

 Why did you finally buy a GoPro?